Peripherally Inserted Central Catheter (PICC): Care Instructions

 How can you care for yourself at home?

-• Be careful wearing jewelry, such as necklaces, that can catch on the catheter.
+• Be careful wearing jewelry, such as necklaces, that can catch on the PICC.

-• Never touch the open end of the catheter if the cap is off.
+• Never touch the open end of the PICC if the cap is off.

-• Never use scissors, knives, pins, or other sharp objects near the catheter or other tubing.
+• Never use scissors, knives, pins, or other sharp objects near the PICC or other tubing.

-• Fasten or tape the catheter to your body to prevent pulling or dangling.
+• Fasten or tape the PICC to your body to prevent it from dangling and being pulled on.

 Since the PICC is in one of your arms, you won't be able to change the dressing on your own.
-You'll need someone to help you change the dressing using the same instructions that your doctor or nurse gave you.
+You'll need someone to help you change the dressing.
+Your care team can teach you and a caregiver to do this at home.

 Be sure you have all your supplies ready.
-These include medical tape, a surgical mask, sterile gloves, and your dressing kit.
+These include medical tape, a surgical mask, clean disposable gloves, sterile gloves, the dressing, an applicator, alcohol pads, and skin-protecting swabs.
 The names and brands of the items will vary.
-Your doctor or nurse may give you specific instructions for changing the dressing.

 Here are basic tips for how to change the dressing.

-Peel it toward the PICC, not away from it.
+4. Put on the clean disposable gloves.
+Loosen and slowly peel away the old dressing while holding the PICC securely in place.
 You may need to use an adhesive remover if it doesn't come off easily.

-6. Open your dressing kit, and put on the sterile gloves.
+7. Wash your hands again (as instructed in step 2), and put on the sterile gloves.

 When should you call for help?